vanetix/grunt-includes/Readme.md

 Silences file save success messages.

 #### includePath
-Type: `String`
+Type: `String` | `Array`
 Default: ``

-Indicates the path to use when looking for included files.
+Indicates the path(s) to use when looking for included files.
 Instead of using relative path in the include statements, use includePath as base directory.
+When using an array for includePath, the first path for a file that is valid will be used.

 #### filenamePrefix
 Type: `String`